apap97/dialectica_final_part/README.md

   3. forks_list
   4. start.cy.js Includes basic test cases(Starting from test case 1 to 5 from the test plan)

-Below the structure of each subfolder:
+Below the structure of subfolder "issues_list":

      1."issues_table" folder includes test script based on the functionalities of sorting:
         a) "issues_filter_all" folder contains test scripts about the correct function of ascending and descending sorting when state filter is "All"